mohsin-88069/Lottery_System/README.md

-This project is an implementation of Lottery system using smart contracts made in solidity and deployed on rinkeby faucet test network.
+This project is an implementation of Lottery system using smart contracts made in solidity and deployed on rinkeby faucet test network using metamask.